karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 30 10 * * * cd ~/Documents/commit-bot && python3 app.py
 ```

-Now we need to add this job.
-In your terminal:
+To add this job, in your terminal:

 ```bash
 crontab -e
 ```

 This will open up a Vim editor.
-Paste the one line from above into the file.
+Paste in the one-liner from above.
 Write and quit with `:wq`.

 **And that's it!** Hopefully after these steps, you've successfully set up your commit bot.